 What businesses can benefit from CRM?

 As you can see, just about any company that serves a customer of any kind can benefit from a CRM system in some way or another.
 A robust CRM solution, like ours at DirectLync, can help you to modernize, streamline, and transform your business to meet the shaping needs of your clientele.

 How Much Does CRM Cost?

 CRM systems vary in cost depending on multiple factors – number of users, features, support, file storage, and number of contacts.
-For a small business, you can expect to pay anywhere from $12 per user/per month to $100 per user/per month, and the most expensive enterprise versions being around $300 per user/per month.
+For a small business CRM System, for example, you can expect to pay anywhere from $12 per user/per month to $100 per user/per month, and the most expensive enterprise versions are around $300 per user/per month.